infracost/infracost-circleci/README.md

           # If you use private modules you'll need this env variable to use
           # the same ssh-agent socket value across all jobs & steps.
           SSH_AUTH_SOCK: /tmp/ssh_agent.sock
+          # This instructs the CLI to send cost estimates to Infracost Cloud.
+Our SaaS product
+          #   complements the open source CLI by giving teams advanced visibility and controls.
+          #   The cost estimates are transmitted in JSON format and do not contain any cloud
+          #   credentials or secrets (see https://infracost.io/docs/faq/ for more information).
+          INFRACOST_ENABLE_CLOUD: true
           # If you're using Terraform Cloud/Enterprise and have variables or private modules stored
           # on there, specify the following to automatically retrieve the variables:
           # INFRACOST_TERRAFORM_CLOUD_TOKEN: $TFC_TOKEN